The Pros and Cons of Floor-to-Ceiling Bathroom Tiling

 Improves Hygiene and Maintenance

 Keeping your bathroom clean and mold free is an important part of your home’s maintenance.
 When you have a bathroom that is tiled floor-to-ceiling, cleaning is a breeze.
 Cleaning tiles is easy compared to textured and rough surfaces like plaster and painted drywall.
-Tiles simply need to be wiped down with a clean cloth.
+Tiles simply need to be wiped down with a clean cloth, just the same way as you would your shower glass door.
 Any cleaning agent will do.
 In addition, the tile surface is resistant to mold, mildew, and dirt stains.
 When installed with mold-resistant or epoxy grout, cleaning and maintenance is even easier.

 Cons of Floor-to-Ceiling Bathroom Tiling